milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 What kind of personal data does Booking.com collect?

-Depending on the law that applies to you, we might be required to provide some additional info.
-If you'd like to learn more, continue reading.
+Okay, so you’re looking for some more in-depth info.
+Here’s a closer look at what we collect.

 Personal data you give to us.

 Booking.com collects and uses the info you provide us.
 When you make a Trip Reservation, you are (at a minimum) asked for your name and email address.

-Depending on the Trip Reservation, we might also ask for your home address, phone number, payment info, date of birth, the names of any guests traveling with you, and any preferences (e.g. meal preferences, mobility restrictions) you have for your Trip.
+Depending on the Trip Reservation, we may also ask for your home address, telephone number, payment information, date of birth, current location (in the case of on-demand services), the names of the people traveling with you, and any preferences you might have for your Trip (such as dietary or accessibility requirements).
+In some cases, you may also be able to check-in online with the Trip Provider, for which we will ask you to share passport information or a driver’s license and signatures.

-If you need to get in touch with our customer service team, contact your Trip Provider through us, or reach out to us in a different way (e.g. social media), we’ll collect info from you there, too.
-This applies whether you’re contacting us with feedback or asking for help using our services.
+If you need to get in touch with our customer service team, contact your Trip Provider through us, or reach out to us in a different way (such as social media or via a chatbot); we’ll collect information from you there, too.
+This applies whether you are contacting us with feedback or asking for help using our services.

 You might also be invited to write reviews to help inform others about the experiences you had on your Trip.
 When you write a review on the Booking.com platform, we’ll collect any info you’ve included, along with your display name and avatar (if you choose one).

-There are other instances where you’ll provide us with info, as well.
-For example, if you’re browsing with your mobile device, you can decide to allow Booking.com to see your current location or grant us access to your contacts.
-This helps us give you the best possible service and experience by, for example, showing you our city guides, suggesting restaurants and attractions close to your location, or making other recommendations.
+There are other instances where you’ll provide us with information as well.
+For example, if you’re browsing with your mobile device, you can decide to allow Booking.com to see your current location or grant us access to some contact details.
+This helps us to give you the best possible service and experience by, for example, showing you our city guides, suggesting the nearest restaurants or attractions to your location, or making other recommendations.

 If you create a user account, we’ll also store your personal settings, uploaded photos, and reviews of previous bookings.
 This saved data can be used to help you plan and manage future Trip Reservations or benefit from other features only available to account holders, such as incentives or other benefits.